 The new solar cells use a carbon nanotube complex combined with carbon Buckyballs (also called fullerenes) to create snake like structures that conduct electricity better than copper wires.

 “Using this unique combination in an organic solar cell recipe can enhance the efficiency of future painted-on solar cells,” according to lead researcher Somenath Mitra, PhD, professor and acting chair of NJIT’s Department of Chemistry and Environmental Sciences.
-“Someday, I hope to see this process become an inexpensive energy alternative for households around the world.”organic solar cells, build your own solar cell, making your own solar cell, make your own solar cells
+“Someday, I hope to see this process become an inexpensive energy alternative for households around the world.”build your own solar cell, making your own solar cell, organic solar cells, make your own solar cells